 One of the most demanded places by our travelers in our Meghalaya Tour Packages is the Mawlynnong Village.
-It’s no wonder, after all, who wouldn’t want to visit Asia’s Cleanest Village!
+It’s no wonder, after all, who wouldn’t want to visit the Cleanest Village in Asia!

 The Mawlynnong Village in Meghalaya is fondly called “God’s Own Garden” due to its rustic charm that comes from its traditional houses, warm villagers, and the greenery that surrounds it.
 Visiting this postcard-perfect town is one of the top things to do when in Meghalaya!